Hezemans/IoTIBM/README.md

 # IoTIBM
-Flows and information to use HUE Lights with IBM Cloud.
+Flows and information to use HUE Lights with IBM Cloud and Watson Visual REcognitipon.

 Recipe: